 - The complexity of preparing a customized data cut

-- Provision of the appropriate documentation (e.g. information sharing agreement, ethics certificate, etc.) to support use of the data
+- Provision of the appropriate documentation (e.g. information sharing agreement, ethics certificate, etc.) to support the use of the data

 - Support for use of the data, including answering questions about data fields and coding specifics